scala/scala3/docs/docs/reference/changed-features/pattern-matching.md

 and `S` conforms to one of the two matches above.

-The former form of `unapplySeq` has higher priority, and _sequence match_ has higher precedence over _product-sequence match_.
+The latter form of `unapplySeq` has higher priority, and _sequence match_ has higher precedence over _product-sequence match_.

 ## Boolean Match